 SECTION III: Pending Motions

 Most of the pending motions relate to evidence that each side wants to keep in or keep out of the trial.
 Because of this, you can get up to speed on the issues of the case and the evidentiary issues easily while preparing this section of your trial binder.

 - Any outstanding pretrial motions with authority to oppose.

 Paralegal Pro Tip

-Organize your pending motions in separate notebooks for each pending motion.
+Organize your pending motions in separate notebooks for each pending motion for trial.
 Within each notebook, you should include the motion and all responses, supporting affidavits and declarations.
 Then have one separate notebook containing all the case law and authorities cited by all parties, organized alphabetically.

 SECTION IV: Voir Dire

 When you first assemble this section of your trial binder, most of the content will be blank because you will not have any information about the jurors.
 The function of this section is to make it easy for you to quickly handwrite information about each juror during the jury selection process.
 The “Outline of Voir Dire Questions” will give you an idea of what the attorney is looking for in an ideal juror, but you will want to further discuss this section with the attorney so that you know what some of the more important qualities are that they will be looking for when seating the jury.
 Use that information to make blank Juror Profile sheets that contain boxes to check off or blank lines to easily answer if each juror has those qualities.